Wordpress Logo

 CTO Zyte

 One of our goals was to ensure our Marketing team was not held up by the Engineering team on a daily basis.
-We achieved that and empowered Marketing to maintain the site at a speed aligned to our business requirements.
+We achieved that and empowered Marketing to move at a speed aligned to our business requirements.
 Content creation and Engineering have been decoupled.

 Philipp Maucher Chief of Staff & SaaS Network Ireland Coordinator